Blog Layout

 Parent Coaching Opportunities Are Everywhere: 3 Ways to Find Them

 There is a phenomenon among successful business owners.
-And the good news is, it’s a learnable skill.
-Their minds are tuned in and always subtly scanning for a place where they can connect with more of the people they want to serve.
+The good news is it’s a completely learnable skill.
+And it’s simple.
+Here’s what it is: Successful business owners' minds are tuned in and always subtly scanning for a place where they can connect with more of the people they want to serve.
 They see opportunities everywhere.

 As a parent coach, this adjustment to your world filter will be a game-changer.
 Parent coaching is a rapidly expanding field.
 We truly haven’t begun to imagine all the ways this incredible service can be applied in our communities.